 Implications

-To create a Theory of Change and an MEL framework through three key pathways of financial inclusion, economic mobility and social security, which would serve as a blueprint for attaining upward socioeconomic mobility of unserved/underserved unorganized workers, with enhanced financial inclusion and resilience.
+The Theory of Change and MEL framework lay down three key pathways of financial inclusion, economic mobility and social security, which would serve as a blueprint for attaining upward socioeconomic mobility of unserved/underserved unorganized workers, with enhanced financial inclusion and resilience.

 Thematic Area